ReihanZakya/KaizenSpeaking/README.md

 # Kaizen Speaking 🎤📱

-Kaizen Speaking is a mobile application designed to help users improve their communication and public speaking skills.
-This project was developed as part of the **Bangkit Academy 2024** by Google, GoTo, and Traveloka, a Capstone Project created with support from the partner company, **Kaizen Room**. 🚀
+Kaizen Speaking is a platform powered by AI designed to help individuals enhance their public speaking and communication skills.
+Many people struggle with speaking confidently because they lack structured, personalized feedback.
+Kaizen Speaking solves this problem by analyzing recorded speeches and providing detailed feedback on critical aspects like fluency, articulation, intonation, and emotional expression.
+This feedback empowers users to understand their strengths and weaknesses, making it easier for them to improve. 💬✨

+This project uses advanced machine learning models, including **Whisper** for speech-to-text transcription and **LLaMA** for analyzing speech quality.
+These models have been fine-tuned to work effectively with Indonesian speech, ensuring accurate and meaningful feedback.
+The app, developed with Kotlin, offers a simple and user-friendly experience, allowing users to view their performance results and track their progress in real-time. 📈📱

+The backend is hosted on **Google Cloud**, ensuring that the system is secure, scalable, and capable of processing data efficiently.
+Kaizen Speaking was created to make speech training more accessible and practical, especially for students and professionals looking to improve their communication skills. 🚀

 ---

-## Project Description 📖

-Kaizen Speaking provides a solution for anyone looking to enhance their speaking abilities, whether for presentations, speeches, or everyday interactions.
-With an interactive approach, the app integrates innovative features to train users in various aspects of communication. 💬🎙️

-### Key Features 🌟
+## Key Features 🌟

 1. **Self-Assessment:** 🎧
-   Users can record their voice to assess clarity, word choice, fluency, and emotion.
-The app provides feedback based on these recordings.

-2. **Article Lessons:** 📚
-   Articles about various aspects of communication, including speech structure, intonation, and anxiety management.
+   Record your voice and receive personalized feedback on aspects like clarity, fluency, word choice, and emotional expression.
+The AI analyzes your speech to provide constructive insights.

-3. **Speech Practice:** 🗣️
+2. **Speech Practice:** 🗣️
-   Users can select available topics for speech practice.
-The app simulates real-life scenarios to encourage continuous improvement.
+   Select from various topics for speech practice.
+Kaizen Speaking simulates real-life scenarios to help you practice and improve.

+3. **Article Lessons:** 📚
+   Learn about speech structure, intonation, managing speaking anxiety, and more through informative articles that guide you toward becoming a better speaker.

-4. **Feedback and Progress Tracking:** 📊
+4. **Real-Time Feedback & Progress Tracking:** 📊
-   Kaizen Speaking offers data-driven progress reports to monitor skill improvements.
+   Track your progress over time with data-driven insights that show your improvements in fluency, diction, and emotional expression.

 ---

 ## Video Pitching 🎥

-Watch our comprehensive presentation about Kaizen Speaking on YouTube:
+Watch our comprehensive pitch about Kaizen Speaking on YouTube:
 [Kaizen Speaking Pitch Video](https://youtu.be/-ebHdQxnhaQ?si=bK2O8sB7shTF_-GZ) 🎬

 ---